 It is tempting to assume that more screen time always equals more neck pain.
 The research is more nuanced.
 A 2018 study in the European Spine Journal by Damasceno and colleagues looked at 18-to-21-year-old young adults and explicitly tested whether text-neck posture during phone use was associated with neck pain.
 They found no statistically significant association in either self-perceived posture (OR = 1.66, p = 0.29) or physiotherapist-assessed posture (OR = 1.23, p = 0.61).
 Their conclusion was that their findings “challenge the belief that neck posture during mobile phone texting is associated to the growing prevalence of neck pain” in this age group.

-This does not mean tech neck is fake.
-It means that the relationship between forward head posture and pain is more complicated than “bad posture causes pain”.
+Tech neck is real.
+But the relationship between forward head posture and pain is more complicated than “bad posture causes pain”.
 Genetics, fitness, sleep, stress, hours of total daily flexion, and the strength of the deep neck flexors all play a role.
 Two people with identical head angles can have very different symptoms.

-The practical takeaway is not “ignore your posture”, but “address posture as part of the picture, not all of it”.
-Strength, movement, breaks, and ergonomics matter together.
-Single-factor fixes - just a posture corrector, just a new chair - rarely solve the problem on their own.
+The practical takeaway: posture is part of the picture, not all of it.
+Strength, movement, breaks, and ergonomics work together.
+Single-factor fixes - just a posture corrector, just a new chair - don’t usually cut it on their own.

 How to Fix Tech Neck

-The good news is that a 2025 scoping review in the Journal of Clinical Medicine, Physiotherapy in Text Neck Syndrome, looked at 15 studies and concluded that “all studies suggest that appropriate physiotherapeutic interventions can provide significant benefits, including pain reduction, posture correction, and improved range of motion in the cervical spine.”
-The best results came from combining methods rather than relying on any single technique.
-Treatment protocols of 4 to 8 weeks, with three to six sessions per week, plus ergonomic and habit changes, produced the most consistent improvements.
+A 2025 scoping review in the Journal of Clinical Medicine, Physiotherapy in Text Neck Syndrome, looked at 15 studies and concluded that “all studies suggest that appropriate physiotherapeutic interventions can provide significant benefits, including pain reduction, posture correction, and improved range of motion in the cervical spine.”
+The best results came from combining methods.
+Treatment protocols of 4 to 8 weeks, with three to six sessions per week plus ergonomic and habit changes, produced the most consistent improvements.

-Here is what that looks like in practice for someone who is not currently in physical therapy.
+What that looks like for someone not currently in physical therapy:

 1. Fix the Geometry First

-You cannot stretch your way out of a setup that is constantly pulling your head forward.
-The single highest-leverage change is putting the screen where your neck doesn’t have to bend to see it.
+You cannot stretch your way out of a setup that keeps pulling your head forward.
+Put the screen where your neck doesn’t have to bend to see it.
+That is the one change that moves the needle most.

 This one category of fix often eliminates 60 to 80% of the daily flexion dose.
-Everything else builds on top of it.
+The exercises and habits below matter more once the geometry is right.

 2. Take Breaks That Actually Move You

-Static posture is the enemy.
-Even good posture, held for hours, will eventually cause problems.
-The Cleveland Clinic article puts this neatly: “the best posture is a moving posture.”
+Static posture is the problem, even good posture held for hours.
+The Cleveland Clinic puts it plainly: “the best posture is a moving posture.”

-If breaks slip your mind during deep work - and they will - tools that nudge you can carry the load.
-We built SitApp partly because we kept getting lost in coding sessions and noticing four hours later that our neck was wrecked.
-The Droid watches the same posture markers a physio would and gives you a quiet nudge before things get bad.
-Any tool that prompts breaks - even a simple timer - works on the same principle.
+Breaks slip during deep work - that is just how focus works.
+We built SitApp partly because we kept losing four hours in coding sessions and noticing after the fact that our neck was wrecked.
+The Droid watches the same posture markers a physio would and gives you a quiet nudge before things deteriorate.
+Any tool that prompts breaks works on the same principle - even a simple timer.

 3. Targeted Exercises

-The 2025 scoping review highlighted three exercise families that consistently showed up across successful interventions: stabilisation and strengthening of the deep neck flexors, stretching of the muscles that get short with forward head posture, and posture-specific re-training.
-A few specific exercises to start with:
+The 2025 scoping review identified three exercise families that consistently showed up across successful interventions: stabilisation and strengthening of the deep neck flexors, stretching of the muscles that shorten with forward head posture, and posture-specific re-training.
+Some exercises to start with:

-The 2022 Tsantili review notes that 4-week postural exercise programmes already produced measurable improvements in symptoms, so this is not a six-month investment - small daily doses compound quickly.
+The 2022 Tsantili review found that 4-week postural exercise programmes produced measurable symptom improvements.
+Not a six-month investment - small daily doses add up fast.

 4. Sleep, Strength, and Aerobic Fitness

-The neck does not exist in isolation.
-A few less obvious but well-supported factors:
+The neck doesn’t exist in isolation.
+A few less obvious factors that are well-supported:

 5. When to See a Professional